HowieDuhzit/Howieduhzit/README-HACKS.md

 **What it does:**
 - Web3-native funding system using Solana blockchain
+- **SNS domain support** (howieduhzit.sol) for user-friendly addresses
-- Direct crypto donations via wallet addresses
+- Direct crypto donations via wallet addresses or domain names
 - React components for easy integration
 - Modern alternative to traditional payment methods
 - Low fees and fast transactions

 **Setup:**
-- Add Solana wallet address to `.github/FUNDING.yml`
+- Add Solana wallet address or SNS domain to `.github/FUNDING.yml`
 - Use provided React component in your projects
 - Supports mainnet, testnet, and devnet
+- **SNS Integration:** Use your SNS domain (howieduhzit.sol) for professional, memorable donation addresses
+- Link your GitHub profile to your SNS domain for unified Web3 identity

 ### 📈 8.
 Repository Statistics
 **Files:** `.github/workflows/stats-generator.yml`